10up/headstartwp/docs/documentation/02 - Data Fetching/caching.md

 There are two ways to enable fetch strategy caching in HeadstartWP: individually on each `fetchHookData` call, or globally in `headstartwp.config.js`/`headstartwp.config.server.js`.

-Since fetch strategy caching only runs server-side, we recommend moving the cache config to `headstartwp.config.server.js`, not doing so could lead to server-side code being injected in the client-side bundle which would break your build (i.e if you try to set up a redis cache chandler).
+Since fetch strategy caching only runs server-side, we recommend moving the cache config to `headstartwp.config.server.js`, not doing so could lead to server-side code being injected in the client-side bundle which would break your build (i.e if you try to set up a Redis cache chandler).
 See [splitting config docs](/learn/getting-started/headless-config/#splitting-clientserver-config).

 ```js title="Enabling caching in fetchHookData"
 fetchHookData(